wingkeet/basey/README.md

 If you want them, pass a truthy value to the `includePadding` option.
 - The file `basey.js` is heavily documented with code comments as well as JSDoc comments.
 You should be able to understand the code quite easily.
-- The file `main.js` has more test cases, including the test vectors from RFC 4648.
-Type `npm start` on the command line to run the tests.
+- Type `npm test` on the command line to run the test vectors from RFC 4648, and more.

 ### Authors
 * **Steve Leong** - *Initial work*